csound-flossmanual/csound-floss/book/03-d-function-tables.md

 only with power-of-two table sizes.
 The [poscil](http://www.csound.com/docs/manual/poscil.html)/
 [poscil3](http://www.csound.com/docs/manual/poscil3.html)
-&nbsp;opcodes do not have this restriction and offer a high precision, because they work with floating point indices, so in general it is recommended to use them.
+opcodes do not have this restriction and offer a high precision, because they work with floating point indices, so in general it is recommended to use them.
 Below is an example that demonstrates both reading a k-rate and an a-rate signal from a buffer